 Cumberland is a somewhat ethnically-diverse town.
 The people who call Cumberland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cumberland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cumberland include English, Irish, Polish, and Hungarian.
+Important ancestries of people in Cumberland include German, Irish, English, Welsh, and Polish.

 The most common language spoken in Cumberland is English.
 Other important languages spoken here include Polish and Spanish.